structuredfeed/US-AI-REGULATION-FEED/README.md

 Users are responsible for determining how the information is used within their own compliance or decision-making processes.

 ## Compatibility Statement
+This repository aggregates metadata derived from official public-sector sources.
+- US sources: US Government works, public domain

 Public Domain content is fully compatible with the MIT License.
 Open Government Licence v3.0 and EU Open Data Licence are permissive and MIT-compatible when:
-Attribution is preserved
+- Attribution is preserved
-No endorsement is implied
+- No endorsement is implied

+This repository:
-This repository does not redistribute full copyrighted texts where restrictions apply.
+- Does not redistribute full legislative, regulatory or copyrited text where restrictions apply.
+- Provides metadata, summaries, and links only
+- Is compatible with MIT / Apache-2.0 / CC-BY-4.0 downstream use
+Users are responsible for verifying downstream reuse requirements of linked source material.

 ## Repository License
 This repository is licensed under the MIT License.
-The MIT License applies only to:
+- The MIT License applies only to:
-Original code
+- Original code
-Original JSON structures
+- Original JSON structures
-Metadata schemas
+- Metadata schemas
-Generated prompts and classification logic
+- Generated prompts and classification logic
 This repository provides a licensed structured representation of public information.
 The underlying regulatory texts are public records governed by their respective jurisdictions.